AbdullahiAdenHassan/Project_Booking_Engine/README.md

 write test for invalid bookings
 OBS! for same room

-given booking for 10-12    adding a booking 11-13 fails given booking for 10-12    adding a booking 8-11 fails given booking for 10-12    adding a booking 8-14 fails given booking for 10-14    adding a booking 11-12 fails
+given reservation for 10-12    adding a reservation 11-13 fails given reservation for 10-12    adding a reservation 8-11 fails given reservation for 10-12    adding a reservation 8-14 fails given reservation for 10-14    adding a reservation 11-12 fails